 There are both monetary and non-monetary benefits from pension advice.
 In pure monetary terms, a recent study by the International Longevity Centre, “Revisiting the Value of Advice“, found that pension wealth increased on average by £47,706 among those who chose to take advice compared to those that didn’t.
 This was over a time period ranging from 8 to 15 years.
 Those that also used ongoing advice found an additional 50% increase in the size of their investments compared to those that just took advice at the start of the study.

 The following article runs through some of the ways financial advice on your pension can make you better off in retirement.
 If you have any further questions on pensions or anything else financial then please get in touch.
+We are Bristol Financial Advisors and are happy to talk about pensions and any other financial questions you may have.

 Although there are important non-monetary benefits of pensions*, generally the bigger your pension pot is in cash term the better.
 Bigger Pot = Bigger Pension Income = Better Retirement.